You are here

-- Explain to the learners that they have one minute to think of and say words related to a category that you choose.
+- Explain to the learners that they have one minute to think of and say words related to a category that you give them.

-- The teacher then selects a category and tells group A his or her choice.
+- The teacher then selects a category and tells team A what it is.

-- Group A then have one minute to shout out the words you have written on the list.
+- Team A then have one minute to shout out the words you have written on the list.

 - Teams score one point for each word and a bonus of five if they get all ten.

-- Select a different category for teams B and C and repeat.
+- Select a different category for another team and repeat.

-- You could use the opposing teams as timekeepers and scorekeepers.
+- The opposing teams could act as timekeepers and scorekeepers.

-When the activities are over you could analyse the results and decide what lexical areas learners are strong in and what may need more work.
+When the activity is over you could analyse the results and decide what lexical areas learners are strong in and what may need more work.
 You could also deal with any pronunciation areas that need work and any unfamiliar language that learners have been exposed to.